neztach/CodeIndex/README.md

 ```

 ### Set-CodeIndex
-This is simply used to set a global variable for the database path.
-This variable is used for all other CodeIndex functions.
+This is simply used to set a global variable for the database path and output background color.
+These variables are used for all other CodeIndex functions.

 ### New-CodeIndex
 This is used to generate a new CodeIndex Database "codeindex.db".
 By default it will be placed in "$($PSScriptRoot)\db\"